Frequently asked questions

 There is a charcoal grill outside each unit and our staff empties the ashes daily.
 Unfortunately, grills are not allowed on wood decks and patios by city and state laws.
 We do sell charcoal and lighter fluid in our shop.

 Cancel eight weeks before your arrival date, and your deposit will be fully refunded.
 Cancellations made within eight weeks of your reservation will be refunded only if we are able to rebook the entire reservation.
 Early departures will be handled as cancellations and refunded only after we rebook the entire reservation.

 We consider a reservation as a simple contract between informed parties, so it is essential that you notify us as soon as possible when you need to cancel in order for us to do our best to re-book the reservation.
 If a guest does not show up for a reservation, they automatically lose their deposit.

-No, but our neighbors at Cooper Creek has a very nice RV campground.
-The closest campground would be the State Park Campground near Table Rock Dam.
+No, but our neighbors at Cooper Creek have a very nice RV campground.
+Otherwise, the closest campground would be the State Park campground near Table Rock Dam.

 If you were born after January 1, 1984, you must have a Missouri boater certification card to operate a motorized boat on the state’s lakes.
 You’ll need to enroll in a boater safety course AND pass an exam for certification.
-You can complete the state’s boating education requirement online at
+You can complete the state’s boating education requirement online.

 For all non-Missouri residents, the boater education law applies to you as of January 1, 2006.
 You need to have a Missouri Boater Education card or another state’s NASBLA approved card if your birthday is after January 1, 1984.
 You may obtain a card by successfully passing a Missouri Boater Education course or a comparable course given by Boat-Ed, U.S. Coast Guard, US Power Squadrons, etc.